jorkey/service-lifecycle-platform/readme.md

 Before installing services on production servers, it is advisable to conduct comprehensive testing.
-In order for services to be installed on working servers only after they are tested, update-services has a mechanism to mark the list of service versions as tested.
+In order for services to be installed on working servers only after they are tested, _SLP_ has a mechanism to mark the list of service versions as tested.

 For example, there is a distribution server named _production_, in the configuration of which the test distribution server _test_ is specified.